dzekelid/tokens/_listings/urban-airship/device-tokens-get-openapi.md

 x-complete: 0
 info:
   title: Urban Airship Get Device Tokens
-  description: "Gets information about all of your device tokens.
+  description: Gets information about all of your device tokens.
 If your application
-    has a large number of device tokens, we\u2019ll paginate the request for you.
+    has a large number of device tokens, we???ll paginate the request for you.
 By default, we paginate at 5000 device tokens.
-You can receive the next page simply by retrieving the URL from \"next_page\" - in this way it is easy to export all of your device tokens and all their data."
+You can receive the next page simply by retrieving the URL from "next_page" - in this way it is easy to export all of your device tokens and all their data.
   version: v3
 host: go.urbanairship.com
 basePath: /api/